Break down those silos and work across internal and external stakeholders.

 Of course then comes the hard work of determining the communication messages to reach each audience.
 What will motivate them?
 What are their drivers?
 What is that sweet spot benefiting everyone?

 And if we think this is difficult, we have just begun.
 Communicating sometimes requires changing behaviors to achieve our goals.
-But more about tackling this challenge next time.
+Find out more in part three of our blog Patient Support Program series.

 Nareda Mills is Senior Vice President at Ashfield Clinical USA and works diligently in the support of client patients throughout North America.
 An actively registered nurse with 15+ years of historical clinical practice behind her, she draws upon real life experience to assist clients in developing programs to better serve patients and their caregivers with feedback to their administering health care professionals.